Frequently Asked Questions

-Should we tip our nurse if we're very happy with our service?
+Should we tip our nurse if we're happy with our service?

 ABSOLUTELY NOT.
 Our nurses are very well paid to treat each and every patient with the exact same excellent level of service.
 You pay us well for great service and our company policy is that we do not allow anyone on the staff to accept extra payments or tips in any form.

 In some cases, with parental consent, we will.
 The decision to treat a minor is made on a case by case basis with careful consideration of the patient's previous IV experience, their size, their allergy history, and the opinion of their pediatrician.
 In general we don't treat any child who is under 100 pounds, even with parental consent, unless a specific request comes from their currently treating pediatrician.

-I've heard it feels cold going into my veins.
-Why?
+I've heard it feels cold going into your veins.
+Is that right?

 The Ringer's Lactate (fluids) in our IVs is stored at room temperature, approximately 70 degrees Fahrenheit.
 Your internal body temp is approximately 98.6 degrees Fahrenheit, so the cool sensation you feel is due to that temperature difference.
 It's harmless and safe.

-If you want your blanket heated (yes we have that), just ask your nurse.
+If you want a heated blanket (yes we have those), just ask your nurse.

-I have medicine I got from (my doctor, a friend, an internet pharmacy).
-Can you put it in an IV for me?
+I got medicine from (my doctor, a pharmacy, a friend, the internet).
+Can you infuse it for me?

 This question really hurts to answer because we know if you went to the trouble to get something, you probably really need it, or at least really want it.
 The problem for us is that we don't know if the medicine was shipped properly, stored properly, or if it's even what it's supposed to be.
 If we infuse something you bought on the internet and it turns out to have been a scam, we could seriously injure you and lose our licenses.
 Everything we put into someone comes directly from a licensed reputable U.S. pharmacy, straight to us.
 We will be glad to help you find someone or help you in other ways, but we can't infuse anything we haven't had from start to finish.

-I didn't see a place to sign up for a membership.
-Do you offer Memberships, and if not, why not?
+I don't see a place to sign up for a membership.
+Do you offer memberships, and if not, why not?